eclipse-che4z/che-che4z-zos-resource-explorer/CONTRIBUTING.md

 ## Setting up the Development Environment

-To build project you need to install npm.
+To build project you need to install npm: https://www.npmjs.com/

-Checkout source code of Explorer for z/OS:
+Checkout source code of Explorer for z/OS reaching the repository at https://github.com/eclipse/che-che4z-explorer-for-zos address.
+* fork the project
+* then clone or download it

 $ git clone https://github.com/eclipse/che-che4z-explorer-for-zos.git

-To build project run:
+Build the project running:
 $ npm install && npm run compile

+When you finished type the following:
+* $ git add .
+* $ git commit -m "explanation of your work" -s
+* $ git push

 ## Contact